silentorb/marloth-story/books/fairytale/part5.md

 to the ball.
 Normally she was having to turn them down right and left.
-In desperation, she took the initiative and begun asking boys if they would take her to the ball, and so far all of them had responded that they were holding out for a chance to be Princess Adelle's partner.
-And no one had seen the princess in over a week!
+In desperation, she took the initiative and begun asking boys if they would take her to the ball, and so far all of them had responded that they were holding out for a chance to be the partner of Princess Adelle.
 Boys that used to drool over Ivy didn't even notice her anymore.
+And that was with no one having seen the princess in over a week!

 But boys weren't the only issue.
 It was with people in general.
 Within a remarkably short period of time, Ivy had gone from being considered one